-SINTX Technologies is a 25-year-old advanced ceramics company formed in December 1996, focused on providing solutions in a variety of biomedical, industrial, and antipathogenic applications.
-The Company has grown from focusing primarily on the research, development and commercialization of medical devices manufactured with silicon nitride to becoming an advanced ceramics company engaged in diverse fields, including biomedical, industrial and antipathogenic applications.
-This diversification enables the Company to focus on its core competencies which are the manufacturing, research, and development of products comprised from advanced ceramic materials for external partners.
-The Company seeks to connect with new customers, partners and manufacturers to help them realize the goal of leveraging our expertise in advanced ceramics to create new, innovative products across these sectors.
+SINTX Technologies is a 26-year-old advanced ceramics company formed in December 1996, focused on providing solutions in a variety of biomedical, technical, and antipathogenic applications.
+We have grown from focusing primarily on the research, development and commercialization of medical devices manufactured with silicon nitride to becoming an advanced ceramics company engaged in diverse fields, including biomedical, technical and antipathogenic applications.
+This diversification enables us to focus on our core competencies which are the manufacturing, research, and development of products comprised from advanced ceramic materials for external partners.
+We seek to connect with new customers, partners and manufacturers to help them realize the goal of leveraging our expertise in advanced ceramics to create new, innovative products across these sectors.